wavesgroup/dispersion-of-short-waves/slides/numerical_solutions.md

 * Initial conditions seem to be very important
 * Peureux et al. (2021) found:
-  - Stable if initialized with the L-H&S solution for $\widetilde k$
+  - Stable solution if initialized with the L-H&S solution for $\widetilde k$
   - Unstable growth if initialized uniformly
   - _"...sudden appearance of a long wave perturbation in the middle of a homogeneous short wave field."_